-There is poor access to and utilization of antenatal, delivery, immunization and family planning services.
-However, only a quarter of children under six months of age are exclusively breastfed.
+There is poor access to and utilization of antenatal, delivery, immunization and family planning services with about a quarter of children under 6 months exclusively breastfed.

-- 1. Improve in its performance on antenatal, delivery and immunization services. - 2.
-Identify and address barriers to access and utilization of family planning services. - 3.
-Promote exclusive breastfeeding.
+- 1 Improve its performance on antenatal and immunization services. - 2 Identify and address barriers to access and utilization of family planning services.